Theoria

 Mothering Futures® synthesizes maternal scholarship with matricultural knowledge and ecocultural perspectives to highlight relational interdependence and to explore a cultural shift from illusions of separation to realities of kinship.

 MĀTER© is the Mothering Futures® Maternal Ethics Certification Program.
-It offers wisdom through the strata, roots, trunk, branches, leaves, flowers, and seeds of the Maternal Ethics Tree of Knowledge© articulated by Dr. Jessica Spring Weappa in her doctoral dissertation, in various academic conferences, and in soon to be published peer reviewed academic journal articles.
+It offers wisdom through the strata, roots, trunk, branches, leaves, flowers, and seeds of the Maternal Ethics Tree of Knowledge© articulated by Dr. Jessica Spring Weappa in her doctoral dissertation, in various academic conferences, and in a forthcoming peer reviewed collection on Mothering and Climate Change with Demeter Press.
 Extending maternal ethics from ethics of care in relationship with multiple matricentric and scientific fields of inquiry, this framework regenerates interdependent ways of knowing, being, and doing to nurture a more humane humanity and to (r)evolutionize our futures.

 (R)evolutionary Matrisophy©